- Updated September 2021 -

 In the latter, a medical professional will closely monitor the recovery of the patient.
 Home-based treatment is preferred where possible, as the mother will be able to spend more time bonding with the newborn baby under supervision.
 Close friends or family may be asked to assist in mom's recovery.

-If you decide you need professional help or advice, call one of these numbers below:
+If you decide you need professional help or advice, or you suspect someone you know is in need of support, call one of these numbers below: